Energy efficient appliances: Are they worth the money?

 The ratings on the energy efficiency labels go from A+++ to D (A+++ being the most efficient and D the least efficient).

-The dilemma is: Is it really worth to buy a more expensive but also more efficient appliance or should I buy the less efficient but more economic appliance?
+Is it really worth buying a more expensive but also more efficient appliance or should I buy the less efficient but more economical appliance?

 The answer is: Depends on how high the prize tag is.

 As an example, let’s have a detailed look at the payback period of a couple of fridges to figure out which fridge should be chosen.
 The efficient but expensive fridge or the less efficient but more economical fridge.